-Making a District of Columbia Healthcare Power of Attorney
+What is a District of Columbia Medical Power of Attorney?

 The person granting permission is known as the "principal," and the person or organization gaining authority is called the "agent."
 Suited for residents of Washington DC, our Power of Attorney for health care can be used throughout the district.
 All District of Columbia Healthcare PoA forms from Rocket Lawyer can be edited to address your specific scenario.
 As a result of having this essential document, your representative(s) will be able to offer confirmation to medical providers and other parties that they can act in your interest when you are not able.